simplespace-cat/GitHub-desktop/README.md

 ## The issue I reported isn't fixed yet.
 What can I do?

 If nobody has responded to your issue in a few days, you're welcome to respond to it with a friendly ping in the issue.
 Please do not respond more than a second time if nobody has responded.
-The GitHub Desktop maintainers are constrained in time and resources, and diagnosing individual configurations can be difficult and time consuming.
+The GitCub maintainers are constrained in time and resources, and diagnosing individual configurations can be difficult and time consuming.
 While we'll try to at least get you pointed in the right direction, we can't guarantee we'll be able to dig too deeply into any one person's issue.

-## How can I contribute to GitHub Desktop?
+## How can I contribute to GitCub?

 The [CONTRIBUTING.md](./.github/CONTRIBUTING.md) document will help you get setup and familiar with the source.
 The [documentation](docs/) folder also contains more